-Advanced SEC-SAXS processing - Singular value decomposition (SVD) and evolving factor analysis (EFA)
+Advanced SEC-SAXS processing - Singular value decomposition (SVD)

 Sometimes SEC fails to fully separate out different species, and you end up with overlapping peaks in your SEC-SAXS curve.
 It is possible to apply more advanced mathematical techniques to determine if there are multiple species of macromolecule in a SEC-SAXS peak, and to attempt to extract out scattering profiles for each component in an overlapping peak.
 Singular value decomposition (SVD) can be used to help determine how many distinct scatterers are in a SEC-SAXS peak.
 Evolving factor analysis (EFA) is an extension of SVD that can extract individual components from overlapping SEC-SAXS peaks.
+Note that the first step of EFA is doing SVD, but that happens entirely within the EFA analysis window.
+The SVD window does not need to be opened before doing EFA.
+This tutorial covers SVD.

 - 1. Clear all of the data in RAW.
-Load the phehc_sec.sec file in the sec_data folder. - Note: The data were provided by the Ando group at Cornell University and is some of the data used in the paper: Domain Movements upon Activation of Phenylalanine Hydroxylase Characterized by Crystallography and Chromatography-Coupled Small-Angle X-ray Scattering.
+Load the phehc_sec.hdf5 file in the sec_data folder. - Note: The data were provided by the Ando group at Cornell University and is some of the data used in the paper: Domain Movements upon Activation of Phenylalanine Hydroxylase Characterized by Crystallography and Chromatography-Coupled Small-Angle X-ray Scattering.
 Steve P. Meisburger, Alexander B. Taylor, Crystal A. Khan, Shengnan Zhang, Paul F. Fitzpatrick, and Nozomi Ando.
 Journal of the American Chemical Society 2016 138 (20), 6506-6516.
 DOI: 10.1021/jacs.6b01563

-- 2. Right click on the phehc_sec.sec item in the Series list.
+- 2. Right click on the phehc_sec.hdf5 item in the Series list.
 Select the "SVD" option. - 3.
 The SVD window will be displayed.
-On the left are controls, on the right are plots of the value of the singular values and the first autocorrelation of the left and right singular vectors.

-- Note: Large singular values indicate significant components.
+On the left are controls, on the right are plots of the value of the singular values and the first autocorrelation of the left and right singular vectors. - Note: Large singular values indicate significant components.
 What matters is the relative magnitude, that is, whether the value is large relative to the mostly flat/unchanging value of high index singular values. - Note: A large autocorrelation indicates that the singular vector is varying smoothly, while a low autocorrelation indicates the vector is very noisy.
 Vectors corresponding to significant components will tend to have autocorrelations near 1 (roughly, >0.6-0.7) and vectors corresponding to insignificant components will tend to have autocorrelations near 0.